protocolguild/documentation/docs/index.rst

 Table of Contents
 ===================

-The Protocol Guild is mechanism that learns and adapts.
-Be aware that this documentation is regularly updated, including operating guidelines, membership, Public Goods funding context, and more.
+The Protocol Guild is mechanism that learns and adapts - this documentation is regularly updated.

 .. toctree::
   :maxdepth: 2